4k5h1t/4k5h1t/README.md

 - 🔭 I’m currently working on contributing to Open Source Projects and App Development.
 - 🌱 I'm Studying Computer Science and Artificial Intelligence at Amrita Vishwa Vidyapeetham.
 - 👯 I’m looking to collaborate with LibreOffice.
-- 🤔 Also learning Android Studio and Machine Learning.
+- 🤔 Also learning Android Studio, Machine Learning and Arduino Programming.

 <br />